-LAWA's new Central Utility Plant Replacement Project (CUP-RP) is almost complete.
-The CUP building has been completed, all equipment has been installed, and major systems are undergoing final testing and commissioning.
-The remainder of the project, including a new maintenance shop, new cooling towers and a 1.6 million gallon thermal energy storage tank and the last of the underground piping network connecting the CUP to the various buildings in the central terminal area are in the final stages of completion and commissioning.
-Performance testing of the gas turbine generators and electric chillers demonstrated that the new equipment exceeded the specified outputs and efficiencies required by the contract, resulting in overall thermal efficiency improvements of almost 30 percent compared to the old CUP.
-In addition, thoughtful design decisions made during the project and careful construction management and choices by the Project team have resulted in a clear potential for the project to meet LEED Gold standards.
+LAWA's new Central Utility Plant Replacement Project (CUP-RP) was completed in late 2015 and also received LEED Gold Certification from the USGBC.
+Performance testing of the gas turbine generators and electric chillers in the new CUP demonstrated that the new equipment exceeded the specified outputs and efficiencies required by the contract, resulting in overall thermal efficiency improvements of almost 30 percent compared to the old CUP.
+In addition, thoughtful design decisions made during the project and careful construction management and choices by the Project team contributed to the project's ability to meet LEED Gold standards.